 Whether or not scare tactics work with you, research shows what you probably already know: Teens recognize when they are being manipulated to think or behave a certain way.

 Recognizing that teens want to be treated as equals, NIDA scientists don’t preach about the evils of drug use—or use scare tactics to influence behavior.
-Instead, NIDA delivers science-based facts about how drugs affect the brain and body so that teens will have the information they need to make healthy decisions.
+Instead, we deliver science-based facts about how drugs affect the brain and body so that teens will have the information they need to make healthy decisions.

 Do you think that NIDA has the right idea with spreading the facts?
 Do scare tactics influence your friends’ behavior when it comes to drug abuse or other health-related issues?